MHultman/pymelcloudhome/README.md

 # pymelcloudhome

-A modern, fully asynchronous Python library for the Mitsubishi Electric "MelCloudHome" platform API.
+A modern, fully asynchronous Python library for the Mitsubishi Electric "MelCloudHome" platform API, with persistent session handling.

 ## Installation